craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 Equipment is inherently made or manufactured by a creature - if you so desire, that creature may be your character.

 Creating equipment requires time, skill, equipment, and materials.
 When combined, a crafter will have made a number of final product.
 While you are Creating equipment, the unfinished product is size of the finished product, and must be stored as such.
-	- Creation Time is the number of Watches spent succeeding on the related Skill Check.
+	- Creation Time is the total number of Watches required succeeding on the related Skill Check.
-	- Creation Skill is the Skill related to this type of equipment and the Difficulty Class of succeeding in the creation of this item.
+	- Creation Skill are the Skills related to the Creation process of this equipment and the Difficulty Class of succeeding in Creation.
-	- Creation Equipment is the total Tool Actions required to work on this equipment's Creation.
+	- Creation Equipment are the total Tool Actions required to work on this equipment's Creation.
 	- Creation Materials are the non-equipment items assembled as a part of the Creation process.

 ## Example Equipment